Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 dbfile = /var/lib/fail2ban/fail2ban.sqlite3

-With the database backend, you can also implement progressively longer bans for repeat offenders using the recidive jail.
-This jail bans IPs that have been banned repeatedly within a longer time window:
+With the database backend enabled, you can also implement progressively longer bans for repeat offenders using the recidive jail.
+This special jail monitors the Fail2Ban log itself for IPs that have been banned repeatedly within a longer time window:

 [recidive]